Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 -   *Deescalating a Trade War: Strategies and Reciprocities in the Shadow of US-China Rivalry* (with [Kai Quek](https://ppaweb.hku.hk/f/quek), under advance contract with Cambridge University Press, Elements in International Relations series)
 -   *Empirical Microfoundations of Deterrence: Signaling and Perceptions of Resolve and Reassurance in Real-Time Conflict* (book project with [Renard Sexton](https://renardsexton.com))
 -   "Evaluating the Impacts of Taiwan’s Conscription Reform and Civil Defense Mobilization amid the Risk of War" (with [Renard Sexton](https://renardsexton.com), [Hans Tung](https://homepage.ntu.edu.tw/~hanstung/Home.html), and [Hsu Yumin Wang](https://hsuyuminwang.com))
--   "Identifying Backsliding: The Influence of Comparisons on Americans’ Assessments of Subnational Democracy" (with [Jennifer Gandhi](https://www.jennifergandhi.com))
--   "Foreign Meddling by Adverse Side-Taking’’ (with [Burak Kazim Yilmaz](https://burakkazimyilmaz.github.io))
+-   "Foreign Meddling by Adverse Side-Taking" (with [Burak Kazim Yilmaz](https://burakkazimyilmaz.github.io))
 -   "White Protectionism, Psychological Wage, and the Racial Politics of Soaking the Rich" (with [Hsu Yumin Wang](https://hsuyuminwang.com))

 ## Null Results Reports / Dormant Papers